Turkey says attacks on mosques in Cyprus will not go unanswered - ExBulletin

 Turkey says attacks on mosques in Cyprus will not go unanswered

-ANKARA, Turkey (AP) Turkish President Recep Tayyip Erdogan said on Monday that attacks on Muslim places of worship in Cyprus would not go unanswered following reports of an attempted arson attack on a mosque in the part internationally recognized southern Greek Cypriot divided Mediterranean.
-Isle.
+Turkish President Recep Tayyip Erdogan said on Monday that attacks on Muslim places of worship in Cyprus “will not go unanswered” following reports of an attempted arson attack on a mosque in the Cypriot side internationally recognized southern Greek of the divided Mediterranean island.

-The pro-government Turkish newspaper Daily Sabah said at least one suspect was arrested following an attempt to burn down the Grand Mosque in the city of Larnaca on December 2.
+The pro-government Turkish newspaper Daily Sabah said at least one suspect was arrested following an attempt to burn down the Grand Mosque in Larnaca on December 2.
 No one was injured in the incident.

+“Unfortunately, there was an (attempt) against our mosques in southern Cyprus.
+Of course, this operation in southern Cyprus will not go unanswered, ”Erdogan told reporters before leaving for Qatar for a two-day visit.

+“This is what we say in southern Cyprus: do not carry out such acts of sabotage against our places of worship.
+The price you will have to pay for such acts of sabotage will be heavy, ”he said.

 Sources